feriel78/Word_Frequency_Counter_using_NLTK/README.md

-What are the most frequent words in Herman Melville's novel Moby Dick and how often do they occur?
-To answer this question we first need the text of the book which is freely available online at Project Gutenberg (contains a large corpus of books) as an HTML file: https://www.gutenberg.org/files/2701/2701-h/2701-h.htm.
+Which terms appear most frequently in Herman Melville's novel Moby Dick, and how often?
+The book's text is first required in order to respond to this question.
+It is openly accessible online at Project Gutenberg, which has a sizable collection of books, as an HTML file at https://www.gutenberg.org/files/2701/2701-h/2701-h.htm.

-To fetch the HTML file with Moby Dick Python package request is used to make a GET request for the website.
-Then to extract words from this web data BeautifulSoup is used. and the analysis of the distribution of words is done using the Natural Language ToolKit (nltk).
+A Python package request is used to initiate a GET request for the website in order to retrieve the HTML file using Moby Dick.
+Words are then extracted from this online data using BeautifulSoup. together with the Natural Language ToolKit (nltk) for the examination of the word distribution.

-So, what word turned out to be the most common word in Moby Dick?
+Which word was found to be most frequently used in Moby Dick?
 The answer is "whale"